 Mechanism and Level of Support

-Awards of $500 will be granted to successful applicants, to serve as partial support toward attendance.
+Awards of up to $1500 will be granted to successful applicants, to serve as partial support toward attendance.
 Students must be presenting as first author at the meeting.

 Applications should include:

 - A personal statement by the student (1-2 paragraphs) stating the topic of research and its important contributions to the field, upcoming plans for completion of your thesis and expected defense (or paper in the case of undergraduates), and future plans

 - Abstract of the student's presentation at the meeting